DEco-DUCS/D.Eco_Android/README.md

   ![](https://github.com/DEco-DUCS/D.Eco_Android/blob/master/images/as_import_scrn.png)

-  * Then navigate to the directory where you have stored your copy of the project, select "Downloadable D.Eco project", and press Okay.
+  * Then navigate to the directory where you have stored your copy of the project, select "Downloadable D.Eco project", and press OK.

   ![](https://github.com/DEco-DUCS/D.Eco_Android/blob/master/images/as_select_import.png)